locuslab/smoothing/README.md

 # Certified Adversarial Robustness via Randomized Smoothing

-This repository contains code and trained models for the paper <a href="#">Certified Adversarial Robustness via Randomized Smoothing</a> by [Jeremy Cohen](http://cs.cmu.edu/~jeremiac), Elan Rosenfeld, and [Zico Kolter](http://zicokolter.com).
+This repository contains code and trained models for the paper [Certified Adversarial Robustness via Randomized Smoothing](https://arxiv.org/abs/1902.02918) by [Jeremy Cohen](http://cs.cmu.edu/~jeremiac), Elan Rosenfeld, and [Zico Kolter](http://zicokolter.com).

 Randomized smoothing is a **provable** adversarial defense in L2 norm which **scales to ImageNet.**
-It's also SOTA on smaller datasets like CIFAR-10 and SVHN where alternative approaches are viable.
+It's also SOTA on the smaller datasets like CIFAR-10 and SVHN where other provable L2-robust classifiers are viable.

 ## How does it work?